The Martian

 2015, directed by Ridley Scott

 Like Casablanca, the plot of The Martian revolves around the problem of transporting a man to safety.
 Victor Laszlo is as much endangered in French Morocco as Mark Watney is on Mars.
-Otherwise the two movies may not seem much alike, but their places in history could yet prove comparable.
+What truly unites the movies, however, is their potential place in a world-consuming struggle.
 In retrospect Casablanca is probably the most important film of World War II, not because of how much it says about the war, but because Rick’s transformation into a man of action was such a powerful call to action for the United States, rallying the nation when isolationism was still a topic, and girding viewers with a spirit of sacrifice.
-It may be hard to see this now, but future decades may look back at The Martian as the most important film to rally the world against climate change.
+If The Martian were better understood, it could have been the film to rally the world against climate change.

-That conclusion may sound as odd as the comparison to Casablanca, but The Martian points again and again to the problems of climate change on Earth.
-Almost every topic that appears perennially in conversations about climate change – extreme weather events, solar power, nuclear energy, sustainable agriculture, water shortages, transportation, overpopulation, deforestation, and international cooperation – has a correlative in The Martian.
+That conclusion may sound as odd as the comparison to Casablanca, but The Martian points again and again at the problems of climate change on Earth.
+Almost every perennial topic in discussions of climate change – extreme weather events, solar power, nuclear energy, sustainable agriculture, water shortages, transportation, overpopulation, deforestation, and international cooperation – has a correlative in The Martian.
 More importantly, the movie offers us a useful roadmap for addressing the problem.

 To start with, the opening scene hangs on a scientific error so blatant that any amateur astronomer should catch it.
 The tempest that separates Mark Watney from his crewmates is impossible in Mars’ thin atmosphere.
 The movie could have found any number of other ways to leave Watney stranded.
 There must be a reason, besides raw spectacle, for so gross an error in a movie otherwise faithful to science.
 In fact the storm resembles the kind of weather anomalies we can expect on Earth as our atmosphere heats up.
 A second hurricane-like storm passes around Sol 20, and later as Mark heads for Schiaparelli Crater a pair of tornadoes rises behind him.